tikv/website/content/docs/5.1/concepts/explore-tikv-features/distributed-transaction.md

 TiKV implements [Snapshot Isolation (SI)](https://en.wikipedia.org/wiki/Snapshot_isolation) consistency, which means that:

-- all reads made in a transaction will see a consistent snapshot of the database (in practice it reads the last committed values that existed at the time it started);
+- all reads made in a transaction will see a consistent snapshot of the database (in practice TiKV Client reads the last committed values that exist when TiKV Client starts);
-- the transaction itself will successfully commit only if no updates it has made conflict with any concurrent updates made since that snapshot.
+- the transaction will successfully commit only if the updates that a transaction has made do not conflict with the concurrent updates made by other transactions since that snapshot.

 The following example shows how to test TiKV's snapshot isolation.